Good American Speech

 Good American Speech, a Mid-Atlantic accent, or a Transatlantic accent is a consciously learned accent of English that was promoted in certain American courses on acting, voice, and elocution from the early to mid-20th century.
 As a result, it has become associated with particular announcers and Hollywood actors, most of whose work dates from the 1920s through the 1950s.
 This speaking style was largely influenced by and overlapped with Northeastern elite accents from that era and earlier.
-Due to conflation of the two types of accents, both are usually known as Mid-Atlantic or Transatlantic accents.
+Due to conflation of the two types of accents, both have become commonly known as Mid-Atlantic or Transatlantic accents.
 Proponents of such accents additionally incorporated features from Received Pronunciation, the prestige accent of British English, in an effort to make them sound like they transcended regional and even national borders.

 During the early half of the 20th century, Mid-Atlantic classroom speech was designed, codified, and advocated by certain phoneticians and teachers in the U.S., linguistic prescriptivists who felt that it was the best or most proper way to speak English.
 According to voice and drama professor Dudley Knight, "its earliest advocates bragged that its chief quality was that no Americans actually spoke it unless educated to do so".
 During the period when Mid-Atlantic accents acquired cachet within the American entertainment industry, certain stage and film actors performed them in classical works or when undertaking serious, formal, or upper-class roles, while others adopted them more permanently in their public lives.
 After the mid-20th century, the accent became regarded as affected and is now rare.